 Norway Work visa vs. Work permit

-Norway work visa is permission to enter the country.
-But Norway work permit or residence permit is authorization to work in the country.
-It grants you a few advantages. .Without having a work permit, you can not apply for a work visa.
+A Norway work visa is permission to enter the country.
+But Norway’s work permit or residence permit is the authorization to work in the country.
+It grants you some advantages.
+Without a work permit, you can not apply for a work visa.

 Who Needs and Does not Need Norway Work Visa?

 Whether you need a Norway work visa or not depends on your nationality.

 EU, EEA countries

 The residents of the EU and EEA can work in Norway without a work visa.
 They don’t need a work permit, either.
 However, they have to inform the local police of their presence.
 It is true when they want to stay for up to three months.
 In case they intend to stay longer than 90 days, they have to apply for a residence permit or work permit.

 Can EU citizens move to Norway without a Job?

 Providing that you are from the EU or EEA and don’t have a job offer, you can still move to Norway.
 You could move as a job seeker.
 You have permission to look for a job for six months.
 If you do not find a job, you have to leave Norway for a short time and return.

 The non-EU countries need a work visa and work permit to work in Norway.
 Non-EU nationals must have a job offer to apply for a Norway work visa.